Using Composition in Landscape Photography on Yellow Mountain

 But to do so you need to ensure that you can see all four edges of the frame while looking into the viewfinder.
 Unfortunately, glasses make this difficult.

 You’ll probably find it helpful to turn your head slightly to the left or right when looking into the viewfinder.
-That stops your nose from getting in the way and, as a consequence, helps keep the camera’s rear LCD screen clean.

 What you want to see is the subject or scene you’re about to photograph, floating in space, and surrounded by blackness.
 It’s a bit like viewing the earth from space.